tuftsdatalab/tuftsWorkshops/docs/basic/intro-to-unix/running-interactive.md

   * It allows the queries to be automated
   * It allows you to use a remote computer to run the BLAST queries

-Later on in the workshop we will talk more about these advantages and have a more in-depth explanation of the shell.
+We are next going to write a script that we will send to SLURM which will demonstrate these advantages.

 ----